 After the gate, come to a meadow, following the fence line below.
 The town of Llanos de Somerón soon comes into view ahead.

-At 3.47 kilometers, (5.12 from Pajares or 18.6 km from Poladura) arrive at a gate, guarding the entrance to town.
+At 3.47 kilometers, (5.12 from Pajares or 18.6 km from Poladura) arrive at another gate, guarding the entrance to town.
 Go through it.

-Llanos de Somerón is barely bigger than Santa Marina, and after the church the Camino picks up the paved road, the LE-12 to go onward.
+Llanos de Somerón is barely bigger than Santa Marina, with no services, and after the church the Camino picks up the paved road, the LE-12 to go onward.

 It is from Llanos de Somerón that the serious bone-jarring downhill begins, and to make it worse it is on the pavement of the LE-12, all the way to Puerto de los Fierros.
 You are on a secondary road, at least with no traffic, for a full 4.3 kilometers per my GPS.